Rock Show (album)

-Rock Show is a live album by Toadies.
-It is a recording of the final show of the band's "Second Coming" reunion tour, recorded March 17, 2007 at the Greenville Avenue St. Patrick's Day parade in Dallas, Texas.
-The album was recorded by DiscLive and released immediately following the show.
+Rock Show is a live album by American rock band Toadies.
+It is a recording of the final show of the band's "Second Coming" reunion tour.
+It was recorded by DiscLive at the Greenville Avenue St. Patrick's Day parade in Dallas, Texas.
+The album was released immediately following the show.
 It is a limited edition CD-R with only 5000 copies having been burned.
 The album was later released to online music stores such as iTunes Store and Amazon MP3 on September 16, 2008 by Kirtland Records.